New Jersey Devils’ Top Finnish Players of All Time

 In 1981, when the club was still known as the Colorado Rockies, three Finns joined the team: forwards Veli-Pekka Ketola and Jukka Porvari, and defenseman Tapio Levo.
 Ketola never wore a Devils uniform, whereas Porvari and Levo played for the team after the 1982 relocation, too.

 Levo took the NHL by storm.
 Although the Rockies finished at bottom of the league, he recorded nine goals and 22 points in 34 games in his first season.
 The next season, now in the brand-new Devils colors, he started with a four-assist performance against the Pittsburgh Penguins, the team that drafted him in 1975.
-He earned to seven goals and 47 points in 73 outings.
+He earned seven goals and 47 points in 73 outings.
 Over a two-season span, he led Devils defensemen in scoring with 16 goals and 69 points in 107 games.

 Levo, nicknamed “Pratu”, decided to return to Finland after his second NHL season.
 General manager Billy MacMillan wasn’t happy: “We were counting on him very heavily,” MacMillan told the New York Times (from “Devils’ Levo Stays in Finland”, The New York Times – 9/24/1982).
 “Everybody is a loser in this.
 He loses, and we lose.”
 Levo continued playing for several years, retired in 1993 and later worked in law.